Whether you just found out about Page Experience, or you’re looking for specific details on the topic, this guide is for you.

 Mobile devices and browsers are more limited than their desktop counterparts.
 This difference primarily comes down to the size of the viewport, computing power, and connection speed.

-For these reasons, you need to take particular actions to make sure your Page Experience is just as great on mobile devices as it is on desktop.
+For these reasons, you need to take particular actions to ensure your Page Experience is just as great on mobile devices as it is on desktop.

 Building a mobile-friendly website